animeavi/twoot/README.md

 Instead twoot is self contained and handles all the processing.

+**UPDATE 17 MAR 2020** Added command line switch (`-r`) to also post reply-to tweets on the mastodon account.
+They will not be included by default anymore.

 **UPDATE 06 MAR 2020**  Added functionality to automatically get images from tweets considered as "sensitive content"